hexters/ladmin/readme.md

 To add a menu open `app/Menus/sidebar.php` file and `top_right.php`

 ## Gates & Permission
-Protect your module with the Controller
+Protect your module in the Controller
 ```
 . . .
 class UserController {